Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik

 - During pregnancy, ovarian cysts (corpus luteum) form as there are hormonal changes in the body.

-- Having an underactive thyroid can increase the risk of getting an ovarian cyst.
+- Having an underactive thyroid can increase the risk of getting a simple ovarian cyst or more complex formations.

 - Endometriosis can cause ovarian cysts.